PurpurMC/PurpurDocs/mkdocs/Configuration.md

     - **description**: Set to true for this mob to start taking damage from water
 * ##### brain-ticks
     - **default**: 1
     - **description**: How often (in ticks) should villager's tick their brain logic.
 Vanilla value is to tick every tick (1).
-Higher amounts makes them tick less often to reduce lag, but setting it too high could result is unresponsive villagers
+Higher amounts makes them tick less often to reduce lag, but setting it too high could result is unresponsive villagers (It's suggested to use paper-world-defaults.yml and their villager settings instead)
 * ##### use-brain-ticks-only-when-lagging
     - **default**: true
     - **description**: Only use the brain ticks setting when the server is lagging (see lagging-threshold above).
 If set to false, the brain ticks setting is always used